 Vacation rentals have catapulted in popularity over the past decade.
 While they were already favored by many savvy families looking for more space and more savings, vacation homes blossomed even more when millennial travelers took notice.
 These adventure-seekers started choosing one-of-a-kind stays over been-there-done-that hotel rooms.
-Now, even more people are desiring short-term rentals for another reason—as alternative accommodations to social distance and stay away from others.
+Now, even more people are desiring short-term rentals for another reason.

 With this landscape, vacation rentals can be attractive investments.
 However, as with any endeavor, investing in vacation rental properties comes with hard work and some hurdles.
 It’s smart to weigh the vacation rental pros and cons before purchasing one of your own.
 Good news: we’ve done the research for you.